official-imvoiid/HackThePython100/Day10/ReadMe.md

 ✅ **Docstrings** improve readability and help document your functions.
 ✅ **Using dictionaries with functions** allows for **dynamic operation selection**.
 ✅ **Handling user input errors** (like division by zero) is crucial for robust programs.

----

-## 📅 Next Steps:
-- Implement **exponentiation and modulus** operations in the calculator.
-- Add an **exit option** instead of forcing a recursive restart.
-- Enhance error handling with try-except blocks.

-🚀 **Onward to the next challenge!** Happy coding! 🔥

----

-Let me know if you want any tweaks! 💡